Beehive: Honey bee nests

-The bees often smooth the bark surrounding the nest entrance, and coat the cavity walls with a thin layer of hardened plant resin called propolis.
-Honeycombs are attached to the walls along the cavity tops and sides, but small passageways are left along the comb edges.
-The basic nest architecture for all honeybees is similar: honey is stored in the upper part of the comb; beneath it are rows of pollen-storage cells, worker-brood cells, and drone-brood cells, in that order.
+The bees often smooth the bark surrounding the nest entrance and coat the cavity walls with a thin layer of hardened plant resin called propolis.
+Honeycombs are attached to the walls along the cavity tops and sides, but the bees leave passageways along the comb edges.
+The standard nest architecture for all honeybees is similar: honey is stored in the upper part of the comb; beneath it are rows of pollen-storage cells, worker-brood cells, and drone-brood cells, in that order.
 The peanut-shaped queen cells are normally built at the lower edge of the comb.

 Ancient hives

-Bees were kept in human-made hives in Egypt in antiquity.
-The walls of the Egyptian sun temple of Nyuserre Ini from the 5th Dynasty, dated earlier than 2422 BC, depict workers blowing smoke into hives as they remove honeycombs.
-Inscriptions detailing the production of honey are found on the tomb of Pabasa from the 26th Dynasty (c.
-650 BCE), and describe honey stored in jars, and cylindrical hives.
+In antiquity, Egyptians kept bees in manmade hives.
+The walls of the Egyptian sun temple of Nyuserre Ini from the 5th Dynasty, dated earlier than 2422 BCE, depict workers blowing smoke into hives as they remove honeycombs.
+Inscriptions detailing honey production are found on the tomb of Pabasa from the 26th Dynasty (c.
+650 BCE), and describe honey stored in jars and cylindrical hives.

-The archaeologist Amihai Mazar cites 30 intact hives that were discovered in the ruins of the city of Rehov (2,000 residents in 900 BC, Israelites and Canaanites).
-This is evidence that an advanced honey industry existed in Israel, approximately 4,000 years ago.
-The beehives, made of straw and unbaked clay, were found in orderly rows, with a total of 150 hives, many broken.
+The archaeologist Amihai Mazar cites 30 intact hives that were discovered in the ruins of Tel Rehov, located in modern-day Israel.
+This is evidence that an advanced honey industry existed in Canaan approximately 4,000 years ago.
+The 150 beehives, many broken, were made of straw and unbaked clay.
+They were found in orderly rows.
 Ezra Marcus from the University of Haifa said the discovery provided a glimpse of ancient beekeeping seen in texts and ancient art from the Near East.
 An altar decorated with fertility figurines was found alongside the hives and may indicate religious practices associated with beekeeping.
 While beekeeping predates these ruins, this is the oldest apiary yet discovered.

 Traditional hives

-Traditional beehives simply provided an enclosure for the bee colony.
-Because no internal structures were provided for the bees, the bees created their own honeycomb within the hives.
+Traditional beehives provided an enclosure for the bee colony.
+Because no internal structures were provided for the bees, they created their honeycomb within the hives.
 The comb is often cross-attached and cannot be moved without destroying it.
 This is sometimes called a fixed-frame hive to differentiate it from the modern movable-frame hives.
-Harvest generally destroyed the hives, though there were some adaptations using extra top baskets which could be removed when the bees filled them with honey.
+Harvest often destroyed the hives, though some adaptations were using top baskets which could be removed when the bees filled them with honey.
 These were gradually supplanted with box hives of varying dimensions, with or without frames, and finally replaced by newer modern equipment.

-Honey from traditional hives was typically extracted by pressing – crushing the wax honeycomb to squeeze out the honey.
-Due to this harvesting, traditional beehives typically provided more beeswax, but far less honey, than a modern hive.
+Honey from traditional hives was extracted by pressing – crushing the wax honeycomb to squeeze out the contents.
+Due to this harvesting, traditional beehives provided more beeswax, but far less honey than a modern hive.

 Four styles of traditional beehives are mud hives, clay/tile hives, skeps, and bee gums.